 Using Foliar Sprays

-Foliar feed should be applied in the early morning before the sun becomes hot.
-Spray plants until you see the mixture dripping.
+Foliar feed should be applied in the early morning when the air is cool.
+Spray plants until you see the mixture dripping from the leaves.

 Foliar spray fertilizer is an excellent short-term solution for plants experiencing stress.
 However, it is always best to build up your soil with plenty of organic matter.